 Sitting by a pond is peaceful and pleasant when the water’s clean and clear.
-However, once green algae, organic debris, and toxins move in, it’s hard to enjoy the water view because you’re focused on cleaning the mess.
-Take this chore off your to-do list by installing the best pond filter.
+However, once green algae, organic debris, and toxins move in, it’s hard to enjoy the water view because you’re focused on dealing with its imperfections.
+Take this chore off your to-do list by installing a pond filter.

-Pond filters remove fish waste, plant debris, and toxins from the water before they harm plants and fish.
-Cleaning the water creates a healthy pond ecosystem and makes your pond a beautiful landscaping fixture.
+Pond filters remove fish waste, plant debris, and toxins from the water before they can harm plants or fish.
+Cleaning the water creates a healthy pond ecosystem and makes your pond a more beautiful landscaping fixture.

-- BEST BANG FOR THE BUCK: Danner 12-Inch by 12-Inch Mechanical Pond Filter
+- RUNNER UP: Danner 12-Inch by 12-Inch Mechanical Pond Filter

 - BEST FOR KOI PONDS: Aquascape Submersible Pond Water Filter